d-uzlov/k8s-homelab/ingress/cert-manager/acme-dns/readme.md

 Requirements:
 - Static public IP
 - Access to port 53 on that IP
-- Main domain should support CNAME records
+- Acme-DNS domain should support NS records

-- You should also have a domain that supports NS records.
+Also, each domain that you want to request certificates for should support CNAME records.

 For a homelab it would probably be more convenient to use a subdomain of your main domain but you can absolutely host your acme-dns on a different domain if you want to.